 Title changes will also impact mortgage financing.
 If you have an existing mortgage, the lender will require the new owner to also sign on the mortgage.
 This could trigger re-qualification even if the loan amount is not changing.
 The intended reason for the person being added to the title should be clear since any future actions taken around the property, including selling, transferring or further re-financing, will require the lender’s authorization.

-If you need to calculate Property Transfer Tax, the BC Government calculator is available here.
+If you need to calculate Property Transfer Tax, Spagnuolo & Company has a calculator that is available here.